Knowledge Is Power

 This diagram is not complete or to scale.
 It's simply to give you a high level orientation to the facility and so you get some idea of where things are located when you look at the photographs on this page.

 Earlier we said that the most you can expect to spend is $31.
 Granted that doesn't include any food or beverages but you don't need to pay for those either.
 Believe it or not Arlington Park lets you bring in food and non-alcoholic beverages.
 You just can't partake of them inside the clubhouse.
 They have to be consumed outside.

 You can enjoy your food and beverage anywhere outside.
 However, there are several areas where you can get together with friends and family and have a full-blown picnic.
 One area is the grassy picnic area just to the east of the grandstand labeled on the above diagram.
-There are several picnic tables here as well as a fair amount of green space to put down a blanket. and the area.
-Note that next to the area is a roped-off area with a lot of picnic tables.
+There are several picnic tables here as well as a fair amount of green space to put down a blanket.
+Note that next to this area is a roped-off area with a lot of picnic tables.
 This area is reserved.

 All non-reserved grandstand areas, including picnic areas, are first-come, first-served.

 The other picnic areas are just outside the clubhouse entrances on the grandstand side of the clubhouse.
 Outside of most of these entrances in the upper grandstand area are rows of several small, square, white tables with white, plastic chairs.
 These disappear early as people will show up and claim a whole row by sliding all the tables together to create one big picnic table and bring in crock-pots and foil pans full of food.

 Picnic Area Next

 Upper Grandstand Area